 David Maphisa was the on-site manager preceding Robin Colyn.
 David grew up as a herd boy in Lesotho, and obtained his PhD in Statistical Science from the University of Cape Town, with a main focus on the development of an adaptive management tool for high-altitude grasslands in South Africa.
 He was supervised by Dr Res Altwegg (Specialist Scientist, SANBI, and a statistics expert), Prof. Les Underhill (Statistician, Animal Demography Unit, University of Cape Town) and Dr Hanneline Smit-Robinson (BirdLife South Africa).
 His research on the biology of Rudd’s Lark (Heteromirafra ruddi) and Botha’s Lark (Spizocorys fringillaris), and his duties in monitoring the changes in the bird community at Ingula prior to construction, was critical to the current successes.

-Sakhile Wiseman Mthalane assisted the BirdLife South Africa Ingula Project Manager from 2011 to 2019, with formal appointment by BirdLife South Africa in 2018.
-Sakhile was been trained by Dr David Maphisa in bird identification.
-He worked with the Ingula conservation team on site, assisting with avifaunal monitoring, fencing patrols and atlassing species on the lower and upper sites.
+Sakhile Wiseman Mthalane assisted the BirdLife South Africa Ingula Project Manager from 2011 to 2019.
+Sakhile was trained by Dr David Maphisa in bird identification.
+He worked with the Ingula conservation team on site, assisting with avifaunal monitoring, fencing patrols and atlasing species on the lower and upper sites.
 He took up the role as a bird guide for groups visiting Ingula.
-His contribution was invaluable, and he has added significant value to the programme.

 A camera trap study with the aim of identifying medium to large mammal species and other bird species was initiated in 2014, with some cameras still running.
 A total of 27 mammalia species including, Brown Hyena, Oribi and Striped Polecat were identified using the camera trap footage.